Rob1Sim/Asobitai/README.md

 - 🖍️ Show bounding boxes on OCR’d text
 - 💾 Auto-save recognized lines or dialogues
 - 🧠 Detect and segment dialogue boxes
-- 🧩 Connect with Migaku or Yomichan for word lookup

 ---